 Metformin is mostly used for the treatment of diabetes.
 It is possible that you have a resistance to insulin which means that you are not using the insulin that you make as well as you should.
-This is known to aggravate PCOS.
+There is some evidence that PCOS may be one of the effects of insulin resistance, but we still don't understand exactly how it does this.
 Metformin helps with this.